homekube/homekube/docs/prometheus.md

 the datasource of the Grafana dashboard:
 **prometheus-server.prometheus.svc.cluster.local**

+## Testing
-Following the instructions we can test our installation.
-Note the appending --address=0.0.0.0 which may be necessary in some local installations.
+Following the output instructions we can test our installation.
+Note the appending `--address=0.0.0.0` which may be necessary in some local installations.
 ```bash
 export POD_NAME=$(kubectl get pods --namespace prometheus -l "app=prometheus,component=server" -o jsonpath="{.items[0].metadata.name}")